 Lori is the Deputy Director at PCAF.
 Originally from the mountains of Montana, Lori found her way to PCAF after educational stops at Oregon State University, University of Montana and the Evergreen State College.
 Her interest in social justice work led to her first job at PCAF in 1997 coordinating the Young and Strong Program in the Prevention Department.
 She believes, “having the opportunity to contribute positively to someone’s life is deeply rewarding.
 Getting a chance to work alongside some of the finest humans on the planet is icing on the cake.”
 Lori is fond of kind and intelligent people, midcentury modern architecture and paddling up the Hanalei River at sunset with the giant sea turtles.

 Megan was the first person in her family to go to college.
-She graduated from the University of Idaho with degrees in Psychology and Sociology and is now a master’s student at University of Washington Tacoma.
+She graduated from the University of Idaho with degrees in Psychology and Sociology and the University of Washington Tacoma with a Masters in Social Work.
 Her interest in HIV work began when she volunteered for Inland Oasis HIV Program as a receptionist, HIV tester, and risk reduction counselor.
-Megan is the Case Manager Assistant at PCAF where she enjoys conducting intakes for new and reactivating clients.
+Megan is a Mental Health Case Manager at PCAF where she enjoys working to assist her clients.
 Megan believes PCAF is a great work environment where she is surrounded by friendly and supportive coworkers.
 She loves learning, video games, and spending time with her friends and family (including the furry, four-legged ones).

 Roland was born in Massachusetts but moved to Washington State in his youth.
 He attended Tacoma Community College and Evergreen State College where he earned a Bachelor’s degree in Liberal Arts.
 He has been working in social services, specifically in the field of mental heatlh, for the past 33 years.
 He has worked as a case manager for the past 22 years and has been at PCAF since 2009.
 He is currently enrolled in an online Master’s of Psychology program with Northcentral University where he is on track to graduate in April 2016.
 Roland enjoys reading and writing poetry.
 He loves books and has a wide ranging collection with includes poetry, history and other various genres.